 Bainite and Martensite

 Two more concepts should be mentioned in this part of the post that is related to the heat treatment of steels: Bainite and martensite.
 Bainite is a type of microstructure obtained by cooling the austenite phase down to a temperature where it is no longer stable enough to form pearlite.
 It is a non-lamellar aggregate of plate-like ferrite and cementite.
 Martensite, on the other hand, is not a structure.
 It is a phase, just like ferrite, austenite, delta iron (See the upper section of the diagram).
 However, the martensitic phase cannot be found on the Fe-C equilibrium phase diagram.
 This diagram only shows the equilibrium phases while the martensitic phase is not an equilibrium, but instead a metastable phase.
 It can only be obtained by rapid cooling, in other words, “quenching” of the austenite.
 This phase has the highest hardness and toughness values of them all, but in some cases when the martensitic transformation ending temperature is below room temperature, some of the austenite cannot transform and is locked inside the martensitic phase.
 This is called retained austenite and it is a problematic situation, which will be discussed in the next section where Time –Temperature-Transformation diagram is going to be explained.

 TTT Diagrams: The Guidebook for Heat Treatment

-During the formation of martensite, some of the austenite may not be transformed completely and trapped inside martensite as metastable phase, known as retained austenite.
-This problematic situation causes internal stresses and mechanical behaviour is strongly affected.
+During the formation of martensite, some of the austenite may not be transformed completely and trapped inside martensite as a metastable phase, known as retained austenite.
+This problematic situation causes internal stresses and mechanical behavior is strongly affected.
 Thus, tempering should be done to transform the retained austenite to martensite.
-It is a simple process which involves heating up to a designated temperature and air cooling.
+It is a simple process that involves heating up to a designated temperature and air cooling.